tuehellstern/presentations/soundbash.md

 ---

-even essays are an attempt at augmented or virtual reality
+even an essay is an attempt at augmented or virtual reality

 ---